Geolykt/EnchantmentsPlus/readme.md

-**IMPORTANT: As of 3.0.0 the project requires Java 11 or above to run, use the 2.x.x LTS versions instead if you use Java 8**
+**IMPORTANT: As of 3.0.0 the project requires Java 11 or above to run, use the 2.x.x LTS versions instead if you use Java 8** I might be very, very slow to implement new features, but that should not prevent you from suggesting them or implementing them via a PR.

 Got a question?
 Need help or want to discuss changes?
 Then feel free to contact me either via [Email](mail-to:admin@geolykt.de), [Spigotmc conversations](https://www.spigotmc.org/conversations/add) or Github [Issues](https://github.com/Geolykt/EnchantmentsPlus/issues) and [Discussions](https://github.com/Geolykt/EnchantmentsPlus/discussions).
 Issues however should be reported here on Github so forkers can profit from them being public, but it's the best if at least someone (me in most cases) knows exploits or bugs so they can be fixed, so in the end it doesn't really matter where they are reported to.